Mikewalk28/Milestone-Project-2/README.md

 * https://www.freepik.com/free-vector/hand-drawn-question-mark-pattern_26373361.htm#query=question%20mark%20background&position=15&from_view=keyword&track=ais
 * Once the background image was chosen, it was important to make sure the quiz followed suit and so Blue and White became the two dominant colours.
 * Making sure the image and the question and answers contrasted was important to make sure the accessibility for the user was always paramount, that is why there is large back backgrounds to take the focus off the background image.

+## Fonts

+Sans Serif is the default fant used for this quiz.
+There wasn't much reason for changing the font as the question aim was to be readable in a quick manner.
+Google fonts were imported to explore but ultimately settled on the default font.

 ## Layout